Psychedelics: An Overview

 1. What are psychedelics?

-2. How have psychedelics influenced counterculture?
+2. How have psychedelics affected counterculture?

-3. Are psychedelics legal?
+3. Are Psychedelics legal?

-6. What is the future of psychedelics?
+6. What’s in the future for psychedelics?